gis-rpd/pipelines/rnaseq/wafergen-scrna/README.md

 ## Notes

 Deduplication can be very slow for large data-sets.
-If deduplication is not a must, we recommend to switch it off (`--no-dedup`).
+We recommend to not use it unless necessary (`--dedup`).

 ## References